-Cumulative additions to the Gross State Product of Texas will exceed \$902.86 billion
+Cumulative additions to the Gross State Product of Texas will exceed \$1.05 trillion

-Cumulative additions to Economic Output in Texas will exceed \$1.49 trillion
+Cumulative additions to Economic Output in Texas will exceed \$1.86 trillion

-Cumulative additions to state and local government revenues will exceed \$83.83 billion
+Cumulative additions to state and local government revenues will exceed \$110.34 billion

-Of those state and local government revenues, the present value (i.e., in today's dollars) cumulative property tax revenues over the next 40 years generated per mile of pipeline for a typical Texas county is \$380,000.
-The conservative estimate is based on 2019 miles, assumes no additional net pipeline mileage change and no change in tax rates.
+Of those state and local government revenues, the present value (i.e., in today's dollars) cumulative property tax revenues over the next 40 years generated per mile of pipeline for a typical Texas county is \$377,000.
+The conservative estimate is based on 2022 miles, assumes no additional net pipeline mileage change and no change in tax rates, the latter of which has fallen since 2019.
 Counties containing meter stations and associated infrastructure may also receive property tax revenues on those properties over the next 40 years but that value is not included in the "per mile" figure.
 County property tax revenue estimates are based on information provided by a sample of Texas counties Independent School District taxing authorities and county tax assessor offices.
 Depending on the actual location of the pipeline, there may be additional taxable value assessed by numerous other taxing authorities.